stfc/PSyclone/doc/user_guide/introduction_to_psykal.rst

 Example
 +++++++

-.. highlight:: fortran

-In the following example from the LFRic API, the invoke call includes a call to two Built-ins (``setval_c`` and ``X_divideby_Y``) and a user-supplied kernel (``matrix_vector_kernel_mm_type``).
+The following algorithm-layer example from the LFRic API, the invoke call includes a call to two Built-ins (``setval_c`` and ``X_divideby_Y``) and a user-supplied kernel (``matrix_vector_kernel_mm_type``).
 The ``setval_c`` Built-in sets all values in the field ``Ax`` to ``1.0`` and